Teachers College Reading and Writing Project

-Teachers College Reading and Writing Project (TCRWP or "The Project") was founded and is directed by Lucy Calkins, The Robinson Professor of Children's Literature at Teachers College, Columbia University.
-Its mission is to help young people become avid and skilled readers, writers, and inquirers through research, curriculum development, and in-school professional development.
-TCRWP develops methods and tools for the teaching of reading and writing through research, curriculum development published through Heinemann, and professional development with teachers and school leaders.
-TCRWP supports the Reading Workshop and Writers Workshop approaches through its Units of Study curriculum.
-The project involves thousands of schools and teachers in New York and around the country in an ongoing, multi-faceted in-service community of practitioners engaged in the application and continual refinement of approaches to helping children become effective writers and readers.
+Teachers College Reading and Writing Project (TCRWP or "The Project") was founded and directed by Lucy Calkins, The Robinson Professor of Children's Literature at Teachers College, Columbia University.
+Its mission was to help young people become avid and skilled readers, writers, and inquirers through research, curriculum development, and in-school professional development.
+TCRWP developed methods and tools for the teaching of reading and writing through research, curriculum development published through Heinemann, and professional development with teachers and school leaders.
+TCRWP supported the Reading Workshop and Writing Workshop approaches through its Units of Study curriculum.
+The project involved thousands of schools and teachers in New York and around the country in an ongoing, multi-faceted in-service community of practitioners engaged in the application and continual refinement of approaches to helping children become effective writers and readers.

+In October 2023, the TCRWP was shut down and replaced with a new program not associated with Calkins' company, due to recognition that the Reading Workshop and Writers Workshop programs were not aligned with research that suggested phonics-based education was critical during early development.

 Curriculum and research

 TCRWP was founded by Lucy Calkins in 1981.
 Prior to founding the Project, Calkins was a researcher working with Donald Graves on the first research study on writing funded by the National Institute of Education.

 After founding the Project, Calkins developed methodologies designed to increase the amount of writing in classrooms, such as the use of texts as models for writing.
 In its early years, the work of the Project was focused primarily on supporting writing instruction, later this focus widened to include reading and support for all components of balanced literacy.
 By 2013, the Project had affiliations with over 600 schools and an extensive involvement in New York City's education system, working with hundreds of districts and whole cities such as Chicago, Albany, and Seattle, as well as internationally in Israel, Sweden, Jordan, and others.

 Curriculum developed by Project staff supports a balanced literacy approach to reading and writing instruction that is in wide use across the United States.
 Calkins and TCRWP have tailored the approach to the Common Core Standards by increasing the amount of nonfiction, including more discussion of difficult texts and decreasing the amount of time devoted to personal writing.
 The "Writer's Workshop" model is based on the idea that children are natural writers.